-This set of Biology Multiple Choice Questions & Answers (MCQs) focuses on “Reproductive Health – Population Stabilisation”.
+This set of Class 12 Biology Chapter 4 Multiple Choice Questions & Answers (MCQs) focuses on “Reproductive Health – Population Stabilisation”.

 1. The world population is ________